 - An employer must identify—on their payroll or other records—each employee who receives tips and keep records of the amount of tips received by each employee

-According to the Department of Labor, the final rule is set to go into effect on April 30, 2021.
+According to the Department of Labor, the final rule was set to go into effect on April 30, 2021.
+But on April 28, 2021, the Department announced a final rule delaying the effective date until December 31, 2021.
 For more information, check out the DOL’s website and the Tip Regulations Under the Fair Labor Standards Act.

 Tip pooling and the tip credit: Potential changes